 A test for blood lead level and hemoglobin (iron) may be performed at the

 WIC visit.
 If you had these tests done at the doctor, bring the results with

 Call the local WIC office at 262-741-3146 or email us at

 We are located at the Health and Human Services Center in Elkhorn, W4051

 If you qualify you will be given an appointment to register for WIC.

-You will need to bring some papers when you come to your first WIC
+You will need to bring some information when you come to your first WIC

 The WIC staff will tell you on the phone what papers you will need to bring

 - Office on Women's Health